newvoll/ssmbak/README.md

 `-h` for more info.

-# Lib Quickstart
+# Lib Tutorial

-Use the cli to get the bucketname, or check the stack resources.
+Use the cli to get the bucketname, or check the stack resources with your preferred method.
 ```
 ssmbak-stack ssmbak bucketname
 ```